aleshaleksey/fansys23/11-weapons-armour.md

 ___
 ### Staves

 Staves are round poles with a length between 4-8ft.
 Staves are percussive weapons that can also be used for support when "crippled" or on difficult terrain.
-They particularly useful for non-lethal combat.
+They are particularly useful for non-lethal combat.
 Staves can cause "cripple" and "prone".

 |Weapon|Special Properties| Manoeuvres|
 |-|-|-|